-Read on to see who made our list of the 28 greatest and most famous British singers of all time.
+Read on to see who made our list of 28 of the greatest and most famous British singers of all time.

 1. David Bowie

-One of the most successful and influential singers in the 20th century, David Bowie was an icon in music, pop culture, and film for his eccentric style, experimental music, and innovative style.
+One of the most successful and influential singers in the 20th century, David Bowie was an icon in music, pop culture, and film for his eccentricity, experimental music, and innovative style.

-In 1996, he was inducted into the Rock and Roll Hall of Fame and sold over 100 million records worldwide during his lifetime.
+In 1996, he was inducted into the Rock and Roll Hall of Fame and, since his debut, has sold over 100 million records worldwide.

-Adele is one of the world’s best-selling singers, with over 120 million records sold worldwide.
+“Chasing Pavements” singer Adele is one of the world’s best-selling singers, with over 150 million records sold worldwide.
 She rose to fame with her debut album, 19, in 2008.
-The album later received 8x platinum certification in the UK and, in the US, triple platinum.
+The album later received eight-times Platinum certification in the UK and, in the US, triple Platinum.